Bathroom mess stressing you out? Then follow these easy tips on how to declutter your bathroom.

 - Oral care

-Gather up the things you’re going to need to do this.
+Gather up the things you’re going to need.
 These include:

 - Your written notes from Step 1.